 Every week I run through the best and worst bits of the week on Emmerdale.
 Tell me your faves and fails in the comments!
-Kim made her big return to the village this week as Maya dropped the L-word to entrap Jacob.
+It was a week of big episodes as Emmerdale took a trip to Belfast and celebrated International Women’s Day.